 For example, you might examine war reporting on the Afghanistan war using Cerulo's framework.
-You might examine violence against LGBTI (Lesbian, gay, bisexual, transgender and intersex) people using theories of aggression.
-You might explain the low number of news reports on nonviolent protests in Israel/Palestine using nonviolence theory.
-You may wish to supplement the war/peace theory with media theories, for example news values or agenda-setting theory re Israel/Palestine protests.
+Or you might explain the low level of reporting on nonviolent protests in Israel/Palestine using nonviolence theory.
+You may wish to supplement the war/peace theory with media theories, for example agenda-setting theory re Israel/Palestine protests.

-After developing an initial version of your information pack, you should test it out on some members of the public - this includes anyone not at the university - and modify it in light of their comments
+After developing an initial version of your information pack, you should test it out on some members of the public - this includes anyone not at the university - and modify it in light of their comments.